Types of Heels shoes:

 How could we ever forget the French provincial style that was all the rage for so many years?
-Every little girl dreamed of the full dress up suit with the stylish shoe and the fashionable accessories, footwear and clothing that the French heel designers were noted for, to decorate her outfit.
+Every little girl dreamed of the full dress-up suit with the stylish shoe and the fashionable accessories, footwear and clothing that the French heel designers were noted for, to decorate her outfit.
 For many years neutral colors and patterns filled the shoe stores keeping the decoration in beige and browns combined with off-white hues.

 If anyone wants to ask us “What style of high heel shoes is classic and will never go out of style” we would probably all provide different answers because what one person regards as ballroom dance shoes is totally disregarded by another.
-But ballroom dance shoes styles are universally acknowledged as timeless.
-As well as this types of heel shoes never lose their style and demand.
+But ballroom dance shoe styles are universally acknowledged as timeless.
+As well as these types of heel shoes never lose their style and demand.
 Are you a dancer or not it does not matter, also you can wear ballroom dance shoes to make your life stylish.

-7) SlingBack Heel:
+7) Slingback Heel:

 If you are ever thinking about spicing up your outfit, then apart from changing the outfits of the body or getting some new accessories.
 One thing that can add charms to your effort completely is the slingback heel.
 The design and variably slingback heel create an atmosphere that no other thing could create.
 You can, therefore, optimize your outfit decor with the very natural, country-style.